-The mission of the CAC is to promote and advance the interests of commercial carrier airports in the State of California.
+The mission of the California Airports Council is to promote and advance the interests of commercial carrier airports in the State of California.

 The CAC is active in shaping public policy and has achieved a high level of visibility in aviation policy arenas.
 Learn about our state and federal legislative priorities in 2015.

 Our association regularly releases publications to educate politicians, state officials, airports, and the general public about the significance of commercial aviation in California.